ECDC Mpox webpage

 PURPOSE AND SCOPE

-This report provides an overview of the total number of cases of mpox (formerly named monkeypox) identified by ECDC and the WHO Regional Office for Europe through IHR mechanisms and official public sources and case-based data through The European Surveillance System (TESSy) up to 11 January 2024.
+This report provides an overview of the total number of cases of mpox (formerly named monkeypox) identified by ECDC and the WHO Regional Office for Europe through IHR mechanisms and official public sources and case-based data through The European Surveillance System (TESSy) up to 10 October 2024.

 The first summary table and maps (first two tabs) describe the number of cases identified through the different platforms.
 The following figures and tables describe national case-based data for surveillance of mpox reported in TESSy from all the countries and areas of the WHO European Region, including the 27 countries of the European Union (EU) and the additional three countries of the European Economic Area (EEA).